MisterBrash/4U_14-Inheritance/README.md

   has_fleas = false;

   constructor(name, fleas) {
-    this.legs = 4;      // We still have a "legs" attribute
     this.name = name;
     this.has_fleas = fleas;
+    this.legs = 4;    // We still have a "legs" property
   }

   // Override the speak() function